NewsInterview: a Dataset and a Playground to Evaluate LLMs' Ground Gap via Informational Interviews: Analysis

 \section{Analysis}

-In this section, we analyze how humans conduct informational interviews and compare this behavior to that of pretrained LLMs.
-Our aim is to explore whether LLMs face similar grounding problems in interviews as observed in educational and therapeutic settings \cite{clark1996using, shaikh-etal-2024-grounding}.
+In this section, we analyze how humans conduct informational interviews and compare this behavior to that of pretrained LLMs, to explore whether LLMs face similar grounding problems as observed in other settings \cite{clark1996using, shaikh-etal-2024-grounding}.